katrinasuherman/HealthyRecipeAnalysis/README.md

 We utilized scikit-learn to create a unified Pipeline for preprocessing and model training.
 Quantitative features (`saturated_fat`, `sugar`) were scaled using StandardScaler to ensure uniformity across features, enhancing model performance.

-For classification, we employed a RandomForestClassifier with a maximum depth of 10 and 100 estimators.
+For classification, we employed a `RandomForestClassifier` with a maximum depth of 10 and 100 estimators.
 These hyperparameter values were chosen arbitrarily as a starting point to establish a baseline model.
 While they may not be optimal, they provide a reasonable framework for initial testing and evaluation.

 Afterwards, the model was trained using an 80-20 train-test split.

 <!-- The result of training performance -->

 The baseline model achieves an overall accuracy of 83% on both training and test datasets, but the F1-scores reveal significant class imbalance.
 For class 0 (not healthy), the F1-score is high (0.90) on both sets, indicating strong precision and recall.
 However, for class 1 (healthy), the F1-score is much lower (0.32 on the test set), reflecting poor recall and modest precision.
 This imbalance suggests the model struggles to correctly identify healthy recipes and favors the majority class.
-Improving the F1-score for class 1 through techniques like oversampling, class weight adjustments, or feature engineering is essential to achieving balanced performance.

 ## Final Model